PaoloBaerlocher/Archimedes/assets/demos/README.md

 _Armaniac_ was my nickname as a coder in the Arc Angels team.

-_Angel Heart_ was the nickname of Fabrice Mercier, the team founder.
+_Angel Heart_ was the nickname of _Fabrice Mercier_, the team founder.
 ---
 **MegaDemo hub:** Door for launching a demo